AllanKirui/my-first-website/README.md

 -  At the top:

-   -  a title icon I made for the page
+   -  a custom title icon I made for the page
    -  another custom logo I designed for the _Homepage_
    -  the first search bar I ever coded
    -  also, the first navigation bar I ever coded.
 At the time, I didn't even know to call it a navigation bar